wilsonzlin/minify-html/README.md

 `script` and `style` tags must be closed with `</script>` and `</style>` respectively (case sensitive).

-hyperbuild does **not** handle [escaped and double-escaped](./notes/Script%20data.md) script content.
+minify-html does **not** handle [escaped and double-escaped](./notes/Script%20data.md) script content.

 ## Issues and contributions

 Pull requests and any contributions welcome!

-If hyperbuild did something unexpected, misunderstood some syntax, or incorrectly kept/removed some code, [raise an issue](https://github.com/wilsonzlin/hyperbuild/issues) with some relevant code that can be used to reproduce and investigate the issue.
+If minify-html did something unexpected, misunderstood some syntax, or incorrectly kept/removed some code, [raise an issue](https://github.com/wilsonzlin/minify-html/issues) with some relevant code that can be used to reproduce and investigate the issue.